Perkedel/CVR_Stuffings/README.md

 ##### To Pickup Props

-Ensure that your props has component `CVRPickupObject`.
+Ensure that your prop has component `CVRPickupObject`.

 Drag its own transform into field `gripOrigin`, **and don't forget the `maximumGrabDistance` property**, to ensure the object can be dragged only by certain distances.
 If you forgot and kept 0, the object will be pickup-able at any range, and this is usually undesirable.